 One question we get asked is whether to carry US dollars or Chilean pesos into the park, and whether the refuges accept credit cards.

 We carried all three.
 We paid for some things in pesos, like snacks and the shuttle to the trail head, and other things in USD, like the catamaran from Paine Grande to Pudeto.
-We also used our credit card at one of the refuges to buy beers.
+We also used our credit card at one of the refuges to buy drinks.
 It’s our understanding that all of the refuges accept credit cards.

 Our self-guided itinerary for hiking the W Trail